THE KASHDAN-BROWN FAMILY BLOG

 For a long time now our family has been worried about the environment.
 We've done a lot to make sure we are living in an environmentally conscious way, but it's become clear to us that the worsening climate crisis calls for even greater action.

 With this in mind, together we've devised a family action plan with realistic goals for us, which we hope to help each other achieve over the course of next year, and beyond.
-We're sharing these goals here because by writing them down and publishing them online we make ourselves commit to them, and we hope that they might go some way to inspiring others to set their own goals.
+We're sharing these goals here because by writing them down and publishing them online we make ourselves commit to them, and we hope that they might help inspire others to set their own goals.

-Share what we've learnt from our research and reading with each other and the rest of the world via this blog.
+Share what we've learnt from our reading, research, and practice, with each other and the rest of the world via this blog - posting more regularly!

-We'd like to add that we know being able to make these lifestyle changes and write about them is inherently a position of privilege.
-We want to use our free time - which is very much part of that privilege - to do research, read, and share what we find; making that information more accessible to others who don't have the time and resources.
 These goals are our own, and we recognise that they won't be universally applicable or useful.
-There is no one way of doing things, but this is the way we have chosen for now.
+We know that being able to make these lifestyle changes and write about them is inherently a position of privilege.
+We want to use our free time - which is very much part of that privilege - to do research, read, and share and experiment with what we find; making that information more accessible to others who don't have the time or resources.
+If it inspires even one person, it will have been worth it.